jknoll/gmail-graphite/README.md

     $ brew install python
     $ pip --version

+(You may run into issues running as a LaunchDaemon, because the daemon will not necessarily use your user-modifiable python.
+This can be circumvented by replacing the `#!/usr/bin/env python` shebang with one that points to your user-modifiable installation.)

 Copy config and add credentials including your hosted graphite API key:

     $ cp config_example.py config.py